infinity0/msg-notes/causal-01-ordering.rst

 the last two may be broken if we naively accept any message (which declares its sender and direct parents) to be added to the data structure.

-Detecting non transitive reduction can be done using only information from m and anc(m).
-Since messages are only added to the data structure in topological order, everyone has this information, so they can detect this condition themselves.
+Enforcing transitive reduction can be done using only information from m and anc(m).
+Since messages are only added to the data structure in topological order, everyone has this information so they can enforce it themselves.
+Messages that break this may simply be dropped, with a local UI warning as to the source.
 The merge algorithm includes this functionality, and it may be run on every received message including non-merges - see that chapter for details.

-Detecting non total ordering can be done only when delivering messages from both forks, which may not happen for everyone.
+Enforcing total ordering can be done only when someone accepts messages from both forks, which not everyone else might see.
 To help this propagate, users that see this condition, must re-broadcast all messages within both forks to everyone else, then leave the conversation with a BAIL error message (TODO: elaborate possible errors) that references both forks.
-Note that one of the references may have to be indirect if they already replied to the other fork, to preserve transitive reduction.
-This should never need to be 3 forks; bail should be immediate upon delivering 2 forks.
-It is not essential that everyone receives this, since lack of participation will indicate that something is wrong, but this helps to narrow down the cause.
+Note that one of the references may have to be indirect if we already replied to the other fork, to preserve transitive reduction.
+We should never need to do this for a triple fork; bail should be immediate upon attempting to deliver a double fork.
+It is not essential that everyone receives this, since lack of future participation will indicate that something is wrong, but this helps to narrow down the cause.

 Linear ordering and display
 ===========================